NYUMedML/DARTS/README.md

-# BrainSeg
-Brain Segmentation Project
+# DenseUnet-based Automatic Rapid brain Segmentation (DARTS)

 ## Paper Associated with the project
 Here is the paper describing the project and experiments in detail (Link to the paper to be updated).